josephdyer/skeleventy/README.md

 Type the `npm run production` command to minify scripts, styles and run Purgecss.

 Purge will cross reference your templates with Tailwind and will remove all the classes you haven't used.
 Skeleventy will also reference `main.min.css` as the new stylesheet.

+## Recommendations

+Once you've had a tinker with Skeleventy, hop over to [Netlify](https://www.netlify.com) to host it for free.
+You can set up continuous deployment, which will watch your repo and deploy when you've pushed new changes - you'll see the true magic of a modern JAMstack site and it's workflow ;)